-If a student fails a didactic year course, a grade of "I" will be submitted until remediation and retesting is complete.
-It is the student's responsibility to meet with the course instructor, and he/she they may also be referred to the student success committee.
-Remediation includes meetings with faculty, reading assignments and/ or study plans, and may require written projects or other assignments.
-Following remediation, students will take a 100-question multiple choice assessment.
-The time allotted for each question will match the time allotted for the semester in which the course was originally taught.
-The re-testing of a failed course will occur before the end of the second week of the subsequent semester.
+If a student fails a didactic year course, a grade of "I" (Incomplete) will be submitted until remediation and retesting is complete.
+The student will be given a remediation activity.
+The activity may include an essay, short answer, case studies, labeling, fill-in-the-blank, or other item types.
+Following the remediation activity, the student will take a 100-question course specific cumulative multiple-choice exam.
+The time allotted for each exam question will match the time allotted for the semester in which the course was originally taught.
+The re-testing of a failed course will occur before the end of the second week after final exam week.